Patrick Carter (American football)

-Patrick Carter (born February 6, 1985) is a former American football wide receiver.
+Patrick Carter (born February 6, 1985) is an American former professional football wide receiver.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2008.
 He played college football at Louisville.

-Carter has also been a member of the Tampa Bay Buccaneers, Seattle Seahawks, Denver Broncos, Hartford Colonials and Miami Dolphins.
+Carter was also a member of the Tampa Bay Buccaneers, Seattle Seahawks, Denver Broncos, Hartford Colonials, Miami Dolphins, and Toronto Argonauts.

-He is the younger brother of former New York Giants wide receiver Tim Carter and his cousin, Stan Wilcox, is the NCAA Executive Vice President of Regulatory Affairs.
+He is the younger brother of former New York Giants wide receiver Tim Carter and his cousin, Stan Wilcox, is the NCAA Executive Vice President of Regulatory Affairs, Dwight Gooden whos number 16 was retired by th Mets in 2024, Gary Sheffield nephew of Dwight Gooden, baseball Hall of Fame consideration.